Ovi3/BurpBeautifier/README.md

 2. Writing in Jython, modify source code conveniently. eg: Modify the beautify function to change how to beautify.
 3. Beautify and replace response body.
 4. Option setting persistence.
-5. Send Resquest/Response body to Beautifier Panel
+5. Send Resquest/Response body to Beautifier Panel.

 ### Notice
 1. It may modify data, such as: beautifying xml will add the `<?xml version="1.0" encoding="UTF-8"?>` header, beautifying html will repair html tag.
-2. Assuming the request/response body is utf-8, so if the body is not utf8 encoding or compatible with utf8, it may not work well.
+2. It assume the request/response body is utf-8, so if the body is not utf8 encoding or compatible with utf8, it may not work well.
-3. Not considering gzip/deflate compress/decompress, so need the Proxy->Options->Miscellaneous->Unpack gzip/deflate in response is enabled (ON by default)
+3. Not considering gzip/deflate compress/decompress, so need the Proxy->Options->Miscellaneous->Unpack gzip/deflate in response is enabled(Enabled by default).

 ### Limitations
-1. Installation is not convenient.
-Not like extension writing in Java, just add a jar file.
-2. Jython is slow.
-So It will not beautify if size excess dataMaxSize(default is 680KB)
+1. Jython is slow.
+So It will not beautify if size excess dataMaxSize(default is 680KB).